Ksimi/Russia_in_out/README.md

 ![alt text](https://github.com/Ksimi/Russia_in_out/blob/master/Russia_in_out_screenshot.png)

-The lines on the dashboard map are built as the [great-circle distance sections](https://en.wikipedia.org/wiki/Great-circle_distance) and are showing the border crossings with Russia as the great-circle sections* on the World map utilizing the [Leaflet](https://leafletjs.com/) library.
+The lines on the dashboard map are drawn as the [great-circle distances](https://en.wikipedia.org/wiki/Great-circle_distance) and are showing the border crossings with Russia as the great-circle sections* on the World map utilizing the [Leaflet](https://leafletjs.com/) library.

 ###### _*The starting (for outgoing) or ending (for incoming) points for the great-circle sections are placed in the Russian capital, Moscow.
 This geographical simplification was made due to the facts that: a) No regional split of the Russian border crossings is openly available yet (as of Sep 2020); b) On average more than 50% of all incoming/outgoing air traffic finishes in/originates from Moscow._

 The dashboard menu allows a user to select the following parameters:

-* Type of border crossing ('into Russia', 'into Russia by population', 'out of Russia', 'crossing balance')
+* Type of a border crossing ('into Russia', 'into Russia by population', 'out of Russia', 'crossing balance')
 * Number of top countries for showing on the map/populating the top countries list
 * Date in quarterly increments
 * Map view with some pre-selected layers from the [map provider list for Leaflet](http://leaflet-extras.github.io/leaflet-providers/preview/index.html)